 This component will be externally marked by AQA examiners.
-Work must be completed by 31 May and sent by post/uploaded to AQA
+Work must be completed by 15th May and sent by post/uploaded to AQA

-You must compose minimum of four and a half minutes of music (no more than six minutes).
+You must compose minimum of four and a half minutes of music.

 The four and a half minutes will consist of two compositions:

-Composition 1: Composition to a brief (25 marks)

-Composition 2: Free composition (25 marks)
+Composition 1: Composition to a brief (25 marks) Composition 2: Free composition (25 marks)